AnnMarieW/dash-more-components/README.md

 #### Space shuttle app - Timer demo:
 This app uses the dmc.Timer component to launch the space shuttle.
 It uses the `messages` prop to define the messages that will automatically be displayed at given time.
-The `fire` property specifies the time to trigger a callback to start the launch.
+The `fire_times` property specifies the time to trigger a callback to start the launch.
 Even though the timer runs for 50 seconds (n_intervals = 50, interval=1000), it only fires the callback one time (at liftoff) All the other messages are handled clientside by the component.